 iMovie completely free for Mac users & though it’s not as advanced as the Final Cut Pro, it still has a lot of features.
 For beginners who already own a Mac or thinking about getting one, we recommend iMovie.
 It has a ton of features built-in that can pretty much run your entire workflow for small to mediumly aggressive projects.

-These are some of the best free Video editing software that you can use for free.
+These are some of the best free video editing software that you can use for free.
 If you want to lean on how to use it, you will find several GeekBooks online related to this topic.
-If you have any special request let us know in the comment below.
+If you have any special requests let us know in the comment below.